angular/angular/aio/content/guide/image-directive.md

 You can typically fix this by adding `height: auto` or `width: auto` to your image styles.
 For more information, see the [web.dev article on the `<img>` tag](https://web.dev/patterns/web-vitals-patterns/images/img-tag).

-### Handling `srcset` attributes
+### Requesting images at the correct size

-Defining a [`srcset` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) ensures that the browser requests an image at the right size for your user's viewport, so it doesn't waste time downloading an image that's too large.
-'NgOptimizedImage' generates an appropriate `srcset` for the image, based on the presence and value of the [`sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes) on the image tag.
+Defining a [`srcset` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) ensures that the browser requests an image at the right size for your user's viewport, so it doesn't waste time downloading an image that's too large. `NgOptimizedImage` generates an appropriate `srcset` for the image, based on the presence and value of the [`sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes) on the image tag.

 #### Fixed-size images